kunalsen/cexplore/README.md

     this will build the application

 5. Run ant TestConcept

-    this will run the test functionality.
+  This will run the test functionality.
 It will ask for an input.
-For testing purposes you can put a famous personality name. e.g. Alan Turing
+For testing purposes you can put a famous personality name.
+    e.g. Alan Turing